Top Factors That Affect Construction Cost Estimation in 2026

 • Workforce availability

-Inflation and Economic Trends
+Economic Trends and inflation

 Estimators must evaluate: